 In 2016/17 there have been several reforms in public pensions to be mentioned.
-Following the certain move towards back to earlier retirement the „Gesetz zur Flexibilisierung des Übergangs vom Erwerbsleben in den Ruhestand und zur Stärkung von Prävention und Rehabilitation im Erwerbsleben“ (Flexirentengesetz)“ (Act on a more flexible transition to retirement and on prevention and rehabilitation).
+Following the certain move towards back to earlier retirement the „Gesetz zur Flexibilisierung des Übergangs vom Erwerbsleben in den Ruhestand und zur Stärkung von Prävention und Rehabilitation im Erwerbsleben“ (Flexirentengesetz)“ (Act on a more flexible transition to retirement and on prevention and rehabilitation) was adopted.
 This new law will make it easier to work part-time in the period prior to full retirement and to receive a kind of part-time old-age pension.
 This law also makes it easier to work beyond retirement and thus gives additional incentives to work longer and retire later.

 A very recent reform will finally unify the rules for pensions between East Germany and West Germany.
 Generally the same system applies but still there are some different figures calculations are based on.
 This will be harmonized gradually over the years until 2024.